Writing Your Personal Statement

 - Don't 'reach' for slightly relevant features or remind the school of its ranking.

-- Leadership or employment: Remember that law school is an academic institution.
-The leadership experiences that you describe should relate to your education (e.g. co-curricular clubs) or from a professional experience (e.g. internships, significant employment, military service, national community service, etc...)
+- Remember that law school is an academic institution.
+The leadership experiences that you describe should relate to your education (e.g. co-curricular clubs) or from a professional experience (e.g. internships, military service, etc.)

-- Bring out unique features of your undergraduate curriculum if they are not evident from your transcript or resume, such as independent readings, graduate level work, official undergraduate research, advanced writing, study abroad, etc.
+- Bring out unique features of your undergraduate curriculum if they are not evident from your transcript or resume, such as graduate level work, or official undergraduate research.

-- If you have any blemishes in your record such as a low GPA or LAST score, consider writing an addendum explaining them.
-Do not offer excuses or blame others; instead, explain how/why your record appears this way.
-If the problem is recent, carefully indicate to the admissions committee why you would be a successful student.
+- If you have any blemishes in your record such as a low GPA or LSAT score, consider writing an addendum explaining them.
+Do not offer excuses or blame others.
+Instead, explain why your record appears this way, and explain how you have grown from it.